GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 ![[Pasted image 20250512142719.png]]

-We performed a scan on each IP to gather information about open ports and available services:
+We performed a scan on each IP to gather information about open ports and available services

 # Ports Version

 ```python
 nmap -p21,22,23,25,53,80,111,139,445,512,513,514,1099,1524,2049,3306,36,32,5432,5900,6000,6200,6667,6697,8009,8180,8787,37198,41564,56126,59201 -sCV 172.16.25.2
 Starting Nmap 7.95 ( https://nmap.org ) at 2025-05-12 13:28 CDT